FAQs

 What if I’m not sure what I think of this?

 I totally understand that and I’m not offended at all if that’s how you feel.
 You don’t have to act on any of this information or treat me any differently unless you want to—this is just me sharing my heart and how my brain works on the inside.
+I recognize that it’s unusual, but my life has been an unusual one!
+My goal is to simply serve Him with every part of myself, share the Good News via any way I can (including where my weirdness gives me unique opportunities to do so), and to live at peace with everyone around me.

 How can I pray for you?